wischmcj/canopyHydrodynamics/paper.md

   Despite this, the complexity of capturing these dynamics necesitates statistically-based monitoring designs that are both labor-intensive and costly (e.g., Voss et al., 2016; Zimmermann & Zimmermann, 2014). -->

 The two types of net rainfall fluxes are throughfall and stemflow (Sadeghi et al., 2020).
 Throughfall describes the portion of rainfall that reaches the ground directly through gaps in the canopy or by dripping off foliage and branches (the latter being referred to as dripflow), while stemflow refers to the water that is channeled down tree stems.
-Attempts to correlate whole canopy characteristics with stemflow measurements have generated inconslusiver results (Referrence, 1900).
+Attempts to correlate whole canopy characteristics with stemflow measurements have generated inconslusiver results (Reference, 1900).
 Despite these attempts and the sophisticated tools available for scanning trees and creating detailed structural models (see references in Wischmeyer et al., 2024), a definitive method to accurately delineate the origins of these fluxes—critical for pinpointing how much rain falls and where—remains elusive.

 CanoPyHydro addresses this gap by employing an innovative, bottom-up approach for estimation precipitation redistribution, supplementing QSMs generated using existing tooling (Hackenberg et al., 2021) with complemntary, graph based models.
 CanoPyHydro's titular algorithm traverses these graph models, using the resulting labels to percisely delineate drainage areas for stemflow and throughfall drip points.
-This approach harnesses the detailed canopy structure data availible through terrestrial LiDAR scans to map out precise water pathways, transforming how researchers and practitioners predict and analyze rainfall distribution in forested environments.
+This approach harnesses the detailed canopy structure data available through terrestrial LiDAR scans to map out precise water pathways, transforming how researchers and practitioners predict and analyze rainfall distribution in forested environments.
 Furthermore, the tool boasts configuration options that allow for the comparison of rainfall distribution under varying environmental conditions.

 CanoPyHydro supports the application of model outputs via a robust suite of analytical tools suitible for a variety of use cases.
 For example, user friendly filtering capbabilities allow for users to isolate branch subnetworks meeting any arbitrary contition(s) (i.e. only branches with a radius > 10cm, branches with a branch order of 0 within 100cm of the ground,...).
 These filters may be used in tandem with built in visualization functions to remove or simply highlight specified portions of the tree and to generate descriptive statistics.